Here is everything you need to know about snipe hunting.

 Snipe are shy birds that spend most of their time on the ground foraging.
 Their brown and white coloration makes it easy for them to blend in with their natural environment.

 Basically, all you need to do to hunt them is walk through their habitat and try to flush them, just like with pheasants.
 You don't need much in way of equipment.
 Because snipe live in marshy and wet areas, you'll probably want a good pair of rubber boots.
 Most snipe enthusiasts also agree you should bring plenty of ammo.
-These birds are small, fast and hard to hit, you're going to have some misses.
+These are small birds and they are fast and hard to hit, you're going to have some misses due to their erratic flight patterns.
+It might help to just forget everything you know about upland bird or duck hunting before you hit the field in your first snipe season.

 As for a gun, a 12 or 20 gauge with No. 9 or No. 8 shot should do the job.
 Chances are you already own a gun like this, so you're halfway to your first hunt already!